IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 The use of non-local DNS servers exposes the list of names resolved to a third party, including passive eavesdroppers.

 The use of DoT and DoH eliminates the threat from passive eavesdropping, but still exposes the list to the operator of the DoT or DoH server.
-There are additional methods, such as described by {{?RFC9230}}.
+There are additional methods to help preserve privacy, such as described by {{?RFC9230}}.

 The use of unencrypted (Do53) requests to a local DNS server exposes the list to any internal passive eavesdroppers, and for some situations that may be significant, particularly if unencrypted WiFi is used.
-Use of Encrypted DNS connection to a local DNS recursive resolver is a preferred choice.
+Use of Encrypted DNS connection to a local DNS recursive resolver is the preferred choice.

 IoT devices that reach out to the manufacturer at regular intervals to check for firmware updates are informing passive eavesdroppers of the existence of a specific manufacturer's device being present at the origin location.